Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the hair follicles in the skin.

 A healthy, balanced diet should be followed (see under Nutritional Requirements Nutritional Requirements General guidelines for a healthy diet have been developed even though daily nutritional requirements, including those for essential nutrients, vary depending on age, sex, height, weight, physical... read more ).
-A diet that is low in simple or processed carbohydrates and sugars (a low-glycemic index diet Glycemic index Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more ) and moderation of skim milk intake might be considered if treatment for acne is ineffective in adolescents.
+A diet that is low in simple or processed carbohydrates and sugars (a low-glycemic index diet Glycemic index Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more ) and moderation of skim milk intake might be considered if treatment for acne is ineffective in adolescents.

 Some acne treatments are useful for specific people.
 For example, oral contraceptives may be given to women who have acne.
 This treatment takes more than 6 months to produce results.
 Spironolactone (a drug that blocks the action of the hormone aldosterone) also may help some women.
 Various therapies that use light have helped people who have inflammation (with pimples or pustules).

 Acne treatment depends on the severity of the condition.
 Mild acne requires the simplest treatment that poses the fewest risks of side effects.
 More severe acne or acne that does not respond to preliminary treatment requires additional treatment.
 A treatment plan should always include education, support, and the most practical option for the person.
 People may need to see a specialist.